 What does that mean?
 Newton’s Second Law states that force is equal to mass times acceleration.
 A change in momentum is proportional to the change in the force applied.

 Imagine kicking a light plastic football and a heavy football.
-It takes a lot more force to move the heavier ball the same distance as the lighter ball.
+Moving the heavier ball the same distance as the lighter ball takes a lot more force.

 Newton’s Third Law